-Nearly 40 years have passed since the University of Georgia Bulldogs have won a national championship in football.
+Nearly 40 years have passed since the University of Georgia Bulldogs won a national championship in football.
 Rival SEC teams, like the Florida Gators, have made sure to remind the ‘Dawgs of that fact, even if UGA went to the College Football Playoff in 2017.

 Long gone are the days of legendary running back Herschel Walker, who took a dapper Uga to New York for the Heisman Trophy Award banquet when he won the award in 1982.
 Two years before that, Walker and the Bulldogs pieced together an incredible undefeated perfect season to win the 1980 national title.